gsl-lite/gsl-lite/doc/Reference.md

 ### Removed features

-The following features are removed since the indicated version.
+The following features have been removed in the version indicated.

 Version | Feature / Notes |
 -------:|:----------------|